ricsanfre/pi-cluster/docs/_docs/monitoring.md

 Prometheus stack installation for kubernetes using Prometheus Operator can be streamlined using [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus) project maintaned by the community.

-This project collects Kubernetes manifests, Grafana dashboards, and Prometheus rules combined with documentation and scripts to provide easy to operate end-to-end Kubernetes cluster monitoring with Prometheus using the Prometheus Operator.
+That project collects Kubernetes manifests, Grafana dashboards, and Prometheus rules combined with documentation and scripts to provide easy to operate end-to-end Kubernetes cluster monitoring with Prometheus using the Prometheus Operator.

-Components included in this package:
+Components included in kube-stack package:

 - The [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator)
 - Highly available [Prometheus](https://prometheus.io/)